bary249/The-Yellow-Castle/STORY_MODE_TODO.md

 16. After every encounter the Player should be able to buy stuff in the home town.
 17. The Encounter location should affect the middle and enemy base terrain, based on the true real location of the encounter on the real earth map.
 18. Some encounter nodes are conqurable cities.
 Conquered cities allow the player to play a defence encounter(as one of the selectable encounters after the conquer encounter), this is an easier encounter where the player has a +1 damage +1 hp to all cards for these types of battles.
 (They are mainly to "wait" for supply arrival)
+19. We want to show the player the path they hasve passed (like in Ticket to ride kind of style).
+20. Add a "story" dialog after every encounter, that provides a short story about the encounter, and the player's actions in it, but based on the historical real background of the encounter location.